Bufab Group: Notice of the Annual General Meeting of Bufab AB (publ)

 Election of auditor (item 15)

-Proposal regarding principles for the appointment of the Nomination Committee and its assignment (item 16)
+Proposal regarding revised principles for the appointment of the Nomination Committee and its assignment (item 16)

-The Nomination Committee proposes that the following principles for appointment of Nomination Committee and for the Nomination Committee's assignment, which correspond to the current principles, are resolved by the Annual General Meeting 2018.
+The Nomination Committee proposes that the following principles for appointment of Nomination Committee and for the Nomination Committee’s assignment, which substantially correspond to the current principles, are resolved by the Annual General Meeting 2020.

-- If, during the term of office of the Nomination Committee, a shareholder who have appointed a representative to the Nomination Committee is no longer among the four largest shareholders with regard to the number of votes held (who upon inquiry has expressed a wish to participate in the nomination committee work), the representative appointed by such shareholder shall resign and the shareholder who have become one of the four largest shareholders with regard to the number of votes held shall be offered to appoint its representative.
+- If, during the term of office of the Nomination Committee, a shareholder who have appointed a member of the Nomination Committee is no longer among the four largest shareholders with regard to the number of votes held (who upon inquiry has expressed a wish to participate in the nomination committee work), the member appointed by such shareholder shall resign and the shareholder who have become one of the four largest shareholders with regard to the number of votes held shall be offered to appoint a member of the Nomination Committee.
 If there are only marginal changes in the number of votes held or if the change occurs later than three months before the Annual General Meeting, no changes shall be made in the composition of the Nomination Committee unless there are special circumstances.
-A shareholder who has appointed a representative as member of the Nomination Committee has the right to dismiss such member and appoint a new representative as member of the Committee.
-Changes in the composition of the Nomination Committee shall be announced at the company's website as soon as they have occurred.
+A shareholder who has appointed a member of the Nomination Committee has the right to dismiss such member and appoint a new person as member of the Committee.
+Changes in the composition of the Nomination Committee shall be announced at the company’s website as soon as they have occurred.

 - The Nomination Committee shall prepare the below proposals to be submitted to the Annual General Meeting for resolution: